 About tracit talking points

-TRACIT Talking Points is a new channel we’ve opened to comment on current trends and critical issues.
-This blog will showcase articles from our staff and leadership, along with feature stories from our partners in the private sector and thought-leaders from government and civil society.
+TRACIT Talking Points is a channel we’ve opened to comment on current trends and critical issues.
+This blog showcases articles from our staff and leadership, along with feature stories from our partners in the private sector and thought-leaders from government and civil society.
 Our aim is to deepen the dialogue on emerging policy issues and enforcement measures that can be deployed against illicit trade.